aerth/cosgo/README.md

 ## Theme

-Customize the theme by modifying ./templates/index.html and ./templates/error.html Included in the binary is the bare minimal. o
+Customize the theme by modifying ./templates/index.html and ./templates/error.html Included in the binary is the bare minimal.
 If they don't exist, the templates and static directories will be created where you run cosgo from. (since v0.9) Upload your static .css .js .png .jpeg .woff and .ttf files in ./static/ like /static/{foldername}/whatever.css, they will be available like any typical static file server.
-Some web design themes look in /assets, which won't be served by cosgo. `s/assets/static/`
+Some web design themes look in /assets, which won't be served by cosgo. `s/assets/static/g`

 cp favicon into static/ too. it will be served as if it were located at /favicon.ico